 You get the idea.

-Whenever you are doing anything at all, you have the ability to analyse what you see around yourself and look at it from artists perspective.
+Whenever you are doing anything at all, you have the ability to analyse what you see around yourself and look at it from an artist's perspective.
 Imagine and think about how you would replicate it in an art piece, weather painting or drawing, how would you go about it.
 Thinking about art helps the progress move along and lets you get better faster.

 There will be days where you just can't make yourself do art.
 But if you can do even a little bit - try to do it.
 It doesn't have to be much, it doesn't have to be good, doesn't have to be anything.